 So the "when" stops being exclusively the 16th century, and the "where" stops being exclusively France.

 A MYRIAD OF INFLUENCES

-One of the clearest influences in the design are the paintings of Francisco de Zurbaran, a 17th century Spanish painter.
+One of the clearest influences in the design is the work of Francisco de Zurbaran, a 17th-century Spanish painter.
 And, especially, his Saint's Series.

 |St. Casilda (ca. 1630)|